mickfree/pokedex_flet_sample/README.md

 Flet Library: https://flet.dev/

 License
-The Flet Pokémon Viewer is provided under an open-source license.
+The Flet Pokedex is provided under an open-source license.
 Please refer to the project's repository for detailed licensing information.

 Author
 This application was created by Michael as a demonstration of Flet's capabilities for building user interfaces in Python.